clarkwtc/clarkwtc/README.md

 # Hi there, I'm clark chen
-I'm a BackEnd developer from Taiwan
+I'm a software developer from Taiwan

 ### About me
 * I enjoy learning design methodology, languages, frameworks to solve real problems in different fields.
 * Give me a cup of tea, I like to enjoy reading books to gain various knowledge anywhere.
-* Welcome contact with me.
+* Welcome to contact me.

 ### Skill & Experience